 defaulthost-defaultclangfilcgccmsvcclang-clllvm-mingwCurrent CLI behavior:

-compile builds the whole default workspacerun requires a single executable target and forwards arguments placed after --Debug is usedvs2022 on Windows and make on macOS / Linuxconfigure is primarily for generated backends; the native backend builds directly into _Build/_Outputs and _Build/_Intermediatescompile / run accept quiet, normal, or verbose output control through --output or the --quiet / --normal / --verbose shortcuts--target selects a friendly host or cross target profile without requiring the caller to spell the toolchain triple manually--toolchain selects the compiler family orthogonally to --target--triple and --sysroot are raw escape hatches for advanced toolchain overrides--target, so they win over the friendly profile defaultsbuild run can use --runner / --runner-path to control how foreign executables are launched--generator, --arch, --runner, or --triple values now fail early with concrete CLI errorstarget as [configuration] [generator] [architecture] [output-mode]This is the repository Tools/SC-build.cpp file used to configure the default workspace:
+compile builds the whole default workspacerun requires a single executable target and forwards arguments placed after --Debug is usednative on Windows, macOS, and Linuxconfigure is primarily for generated backends; normal native compile / run flows build directly into _Build/_Outputs and _Build/_Intermediatescompile / run accept quiet, normal, or verbose output control through --output or the --quiet / --normal / --verbose shortcuts--target selects a friendly host or cross target profile without requiring the caller to spell the toolchain triple manually--toolchain selects the compiler family orthogonally to --target--abi is reserved for a future public ABI selector; use --target for glibc, musl, GNU, or MSVC selection today--triple and --sysroot are raw escape hatches for advanced toolchain overrides--target, so they win over the friendly profile defaultsbuild run can use --runner / --runner-path to control how foreign executables are launched--runner auto prefers direct execution for runnable native Linux outputs before falling back to Wine or QEMU--generator, --arch, --runner, or --triple values now fail early with concrete CLI errorstarget as [configuration] [generator] [architecture] [output-mode]This is the repository Tools/SC-build.cpp file used to configure the default workspace:

 The public API in Tools/SC-build/Build.h currently exposes: